-Each year more than 2,500 people are seriously injured through falls at workplaces across Australia.
+Each year people are seriously injured through falls at workplaces across Australia.

 Each incident averages more than seven weeks off work and costs more than \$20 million a year, not to mention the personal trauma and economic hardship to the injured people and their families.